prbasyal-amd/ROCm/docs/compatibility/compatibility-matrix.rst

 .. rubric:: Footnotes

 .. [#oracle89] Oracle Linux is supported only on AMD Instinct MI300X.
-.. [#debian12] Supported only on AMD Instinct accelerators.
+.. [#debian12] Debian is supported only on AMD Instinct accelerators.
 .. [#mi300_620] **For ROCm 6.2.0** - MI300X (gfx942) is supported on listed operating systems *except* Ubuntu 22.04.5 [6.8 HWE] and Ubuntu 22.04.4 [6.5 HWE].
 .. [#kfd_support] ROCm provides forward and backward compatibility between the Kernel Fusion Driver (KFD) and its user space software for +/- 2 releases.
 These are the compatibility combinations that are currently supported.
 .. [#ROCT-rocr] Starting from ROCm 6.3.0, the ROCT Thunk Interface is included as part of the ROCr runtime package.